 It’s normal to want to protect the people you love and care about.
 But sometimes this can become a problem.
-For instance, if the person with cancer is having certain symptoms or worsening symptoms that they do not tell you or the doctor about.
+For instance, if the person with cancer is having certain symptoms or worsening symptoms that they don’t tell you or the doctor about.

 Try to understand the patient’s reasons for withholding information.
 Is the patient normally a very private person?
 Is she or he trying to protect you or other loved ones?
 Is the patient scared and trying to deny what’s happening?

 You may want to start gently – keep in mind that the patient is probably already distressed.
 Sit down with the patient.
 Ask if there’s something that the patient would like to tell you.
-If the answer is no, ask if there is something the patient doesn’t want to tell you.
+If the answer is no, ask if there’s something the patient doesn’t want to tell you.
 Give him or her a moment to consider it.
-Point out to the patient that you have noticed signs of a new problem or worsening symptoms.
+Point out that you’ve noticed signs of a new problem or worsening symptoms.
 Remind him or her that this could be a serious problem, or just a new symptom that may be easy for the doctor to address.
 Mention how the problem is affecting the patient and you.
 If you’re having trouble handling it, say so; and share any concerns about needing help with it.
 If the problem is affecting others as well, say so.

-If the patient still denies the problem or refuses to discuss it, you can enlist the help of other trusted loved ones.
-Or you can call the doctor to share your concerns and find out if there is something else you can do.
+If the patient still denies the problem or refuses to discuss it, get help from other loved ones the patient trusts.
+Or you can call the doctor to share your concerns and find out if there’s something else you can do.

-You can’t give the best care unless you know what is going on and how to handle it.
+You can’t give the best care unless you know what’s going on and how to handle it.

 Last Medical Review: 03/05/2014